-WASHINGTON, D.C. – After spending a decade fighting two highly effective homes for ex-convicts in Florida, a New York-based atheist group was forced to surrender when a Court agreed with the Becket Fund that it would be “discriminatory” to exclude these homes from state partnerships merely because they were religiously inspired.
+WASHINGTON, D.C. – After spending a decade fighting two highly effective homes for ex-convicts in Florida, a New York-based atheist group was forced to surrender when a Court agreed with Becket that it would be “discriminatory” to exclude these homes from state partnerships merely because they were religiously inspired.

 With a success rate nearly triple the national average, Prisoners of Christ and Lamb of God ministries give ex-convicts food, housing, job training, career counseling and more (view video) at a fraction of the cost of state programs.
-Recognizing the success of private programs, the state of Florida partners with these ministries and joined the Becket Fund for Religious Liberty in defending against the lawsuit by the New York-based group.
+Recognizing the success of private programs, the state of Florida partners with these ministries and joined Becket in defending against the lawsuit by the New York-based group.
 The atheist group had neither an interest in providing alternative services nor clients that availed themselves of the services.

 At issue is a Florida law barring state aid to “sectarian” groups.
 Florida, like other states, enacted this law over a century ago in the midst of a national controversy over state funding for Catholic organizations.
 Today those laws, known as Blaine Amendments, are used against public-private partnerships with a variety of faith groups.
 The U.S. Supreme Court recently said it would review a similar law in Missouri.